Admissions Information and Deadlines

 II.
 Eligibility criteria to enroll in a College Level, Degree Credit Course

 1. College Level, Degree Credit Course: A course in an academic subject that generates post-secondary institutional credit and appears (a) as a General Education course on the current Board of Regents' Master Course Articulation Matrix (public institutions) or (b) on a list of general education courses approved by the Board of Regents (for LAICU institutions).

 2. Student must be on track for completing (a) the Regents/TOPS high school core (if graduating in 2010 or 2011) or (b) the Louisiana Core 4 Curriculum (if graduating in 2012 and beyond).

-Students may take courses during each semester of the academic, including summer semesters.
-The cost for students enrolled in a Louisiana public high school is $150.00 per course during Fall and Spring semesters.
-Limited schoarships may be available for students who qualify and receive Free Lunch.
+Students may take courses during each semester of the academic fall and spring semesters.
+The cost for students enrolled in a Louisiana public high school is $150.00 per course during Fall and Spring semesters (Unless otherwise notified by a high school counselor).
+Limited scholarships may be available for students who qualify and receive Free Lunch.
 Information on any available scholarships will be provided to students through their high school counselors on a semester-by-semester basis.
 There is not additional cost for textbooks or fees.